conp-pcno-training/SDC-LOSSLESS-QC/_episodes/05-making_decisions_about_the_data.md

 > > ![Scroll Plot 7a.1]({{ page.root }}/fig/qc_example_07a1.png "Scroll Plot - Example 7a.1")
 > > ![Scroll Plot 7a.2]({{ page.root }}/fig/qc_example_07a2.png "Scroll Plot - Example 7a.2")
 > > Component 2 has a period of square waves at the time period between 292-298 seconds.
 The topographical data suggests that this is likely an eye component and the overlay waveforms are not affected much by removing this component other than getting rid of the artefact from the affected channels.
 The best decision here would be to remove the component.
+> >
+> > To remove this component, hover over it and right click the mouse.
+This will add a manual mark to the component and will gray it out.
+> >
 > > {: .output}
 > {: .solution}
 > >